Frequently Asked Questions

 - Duck Meal from France, for the best possible quality

-- Grass-fed lamb from New Zealand, one of the world’s purest environments
+- Grass-fed lamb from Australia and New Zealand, two of the world’s purest environments

 - Brown rice and other whole grains, legumes like peas, lentils and chickpeas, all grown in the US, and in a few cases in Canada

-- Fish from the cold waters of the North Atlantic Ocean, caught off either Norway, the Maritime Provinces of Canada, or the South Pacific off Chile, with fish meal processed onshore, not on ships.
+- Fish from the cold waters of the North Atlantic Ocean, with fish meal processed onshore in the US, not on ships.
 Onshore processing means we can avoid the preservative ethoxyquin, which is required with on-ship processing

 - Vitamins from the US, Canada or Europe